 If we fed these grains to people instead of livestock, it could make a huge dent in world hunger.

-As the amount of land needed to grow livestock feed and graze cattle grows, the need to convert forests into agriculture land grows.
+As the amount of land needed to feed and graze cattle grows, the need to convert forests into agricultural land grows.
 This comes at a huge cost to native wildlife and plants.

 Animal agriculture’s track record for water use isn’t much better.